 New Home Market Update

 The New Home Lot Supply Index provides an unrivaled look into the lot markets across the country, offering a current quarter snapshot as well as insight into the directional trend.
-This report details data for the second quarter of 2023.
+This report details data for the fourth quarter of 2024.

-The New Home LSI, backed by data from Zonda, shows lot supply loosened year-over-year across the United States.
-The index is a residential real estate indicator based on the number of single-family vacant developed lots and the rate at which those lots are absorbed.
+The New Home LSI, backed by data from Zonda, showed lot supply tightened year-over-year across the United States but loosened quarter-over-quarter.
+The index is a residential real estate indicator based on the number of single-family vacant developed lots and the rate at which those lots are absorbed via housing starts.

-Zonda also records future lots by the stages of development.
+Zonda also records future lots through the stages of development.
 The stages range from raw land through streets in, which is the last step before the lot becomes a vacant developed lot.
 Zonda groups the last few stages into a classification called total upcoming lots, which typically indicates delivery over the next 12-18 months.
+The video below shows the developmental stages from an aerial view.

-The largest share of total upcoming lots are in the excavation stage, making up 67% nationally.
-These lots have an expected delivery between 1Q24 and 2Q24 (the range represents different timeframes from local entitlement processes).
+The largest share of total upcoming lots were in the excavation stage in 4Q24, making up 59% nationally.
+These lots have an expected delivery between 3Q25 and 4Q25 (the range represents different timeframes from local entitlement processes).
 Note, not all of the lots in excavation will match Zonda’s estimated timeline.

 Are you interested in reading past New Home Lot Supply Index reports?
 Access our report library to learn more.